Alec Baldwin Was Told He Helped Elect Donald Trump With His ‘SNL’ Impersonation? [Opinion]

 Alec Baldwin has morphed himself into a caricature of Donald Trump on Saturday Night Live since Trump popped up as a presidential hopeful.
 He continues to demean Trump in his parodies week after week, but apparently now he is ready to put the Baldwin-Trump act to bed.
 During a recent interview with USA Today, Baldwin did offer up something he admires about Trump, which is something that Baldwin himself struggled with a while back.
 He admires the loyalty of Trump’s children.

-How ironic that Baldwin would pinpoint the loyalty that Trump’s children have for him, when his own less than stellar parenting style was made public in some horrendous voice mails years back.
+It’s quite interesting that Baldwin would pinpoint the loyalty that Trump’s children have for him when his own less-than-stellar parenting style was made public in some horrendous voice mails years back.
 It was a decade ago when the world got to overhear a voice mail that Baldwin left for his then 11-year-old daughter, Ireland Baldwin.

-Baldwin thought Trump was not presidential material and he completely disqualified him for the accusations that “surfaced about his misogyny and women and things like that.
+Baldwin thought Trump was not president material and he completely disqualified him for the accusations that “surfaced about his misogyny and women and things like that.
 I thought, Oh, God, this is just, dust off the Air Force One for Hillary Clinton,” said Baldwin.

 This Is the One Thing Alec Baldwin Likes About Donald Trump https://t.co/9SMzv8o1II pic.twitter.com/Z9XAklXb3v